-Back Cover

-The forename(s) and surname/family name on the spine and title page must be the same as those under which the candidate is currently registered at the University.
-Give first forename in full, other forenames (if any) as initials, then family name Candidates can contact their Faculty/School Graduate Office if their details are not correct on the student system.

-7.4 All other instructions on the presentation of theses (information required on the title page, preliminary pages, separate abstract etc) contained in this policy must be observed, and identical binding (i.e. same colour and style) must be used for both copies of the thesis.

-7.5 Candidates must not make any amendments to their thesis until they have been notified officially by the appropriate Faculty/School Graduate Office of the outcome of their examination and at this stage they will be informed of the next steps to be taken.
+7.1 Candidates must not make any amendments to their thesis until they have been notified officially by the appropriate Faculty/School Graduate Office of the outcome of their examination and at this stage they will be informed of the next steps to be taken.
 Once examination of the thesis has been completed candidates must submit an electronic copy of their final thesis only if the Examiners have recommended A(i).
 Candidates recommended A(ii) must only submit their final electronic thesis after their corrections have been approved by the Internal Examiner.

-Any thesis submitted at first submission with more than one volume must be combined into one submission for the final electronic submission and all references to an additional volume must be removed from the text within the thesis.

-Submission of the final electronic thesis must be identical in content (apart from any corrections required by the Examiners) to the theses previously submitted for examination.
+7.2 Submission of the final electronic thesis must be identical in content (apart from any corrections required by the Examiners) to the theses previously submitted for examination.